 In other cases, the length of time to graduation may be prolonged beyond the eighth semester as a result of incomplete or inadequate secondary school background requiring some additional compensatory, developmental or prerequisite courses.
 Poor academic performance in the freshman year or early semesters, or late changes in curriculum, could also impact time to graduation.

-The Semester-by-Semester Plans listed under each College reflects an 8-semester display of the requirements for the specific degree program.
-Each degree audit in the Student Information System (SIS) has a corresponding semester-by-semester display.
+The Semester-by-Semester Plans listed under each College reflect an 8-semester display of the requirements for the specific degree program.
+Many degree audits in the Student Information System (SIS) has a corresponding semester-by-semester display.

-Semester-by-semester plans are available on the Office of Undergraduate Courses, Curricula and Academic Standards website.
+Semester-by-semester plans are available throughout this catalog and on the Office of Undergraduate Courses, Curricula and Academic Standards website.

 Limited D Grades